baloghk/email-service/README.md

 POST /emails
 ```

 Sends an email to a list of recipients using a specific template.
+The email request is queued for processing by the worker service.

 **Headers:**
 ```